MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### How to get support for your offline installer
 If you experience a problem with your offline installation, we want to know about it.
 The best way to tell us is by using the [Report a Problem](../ide/how-to-report-a-problem-with-visual-studio-2017.md) tool.
 When you use this tool, you can send us the telemetry and logs we need to help us diagnose and fix the problem.

 We have other support options available, too.
-For a list of those, see our [Talk to us](../ide/how-to-report-a-problem-with-visual-studio-2017.md) page.
+For a list, see our [Talk to us](../ide/how-to-report-a-problem-with-visual-studio-2017.md) page.

 ## See also
 * [Install Visual Studio](install-visual-studio.md)